usnistgov/ARIAC/wiki/misc/updates.md

 - This update provides the software that will be used for the qualifiers.
 - Information on the qualifiers is provided [here](../qualifiers/qualifier.md).
 - Due to some technical issues (especially with the docker website) we have updated the deadline for qualifiers submissions.
 You should have received an email about this as well.
+The new deadline for qualifiers submission is May 10.
 - This update cleared many github tickets.
 We are working on the remaining tickets.

 ## Released 2021, Mar 13